opws/opws-dataset/docs/fields.md

 The URL of a page to report security breaches to.

-## questions
+## challenge.questions

-List of security questions.
-Each item that is a string should be interpreted as a required question: each item that is an object may have "required" or "optional" fields with the number of questions that may or must have answers given, and an "options" list of options that may be chosen.
+List of security questions attached to profiles.
+Each item may have "required" or "optional" fields with the number of questions that may or must have answers given, and an "options" list of options that may be chosen.

+## challenge.answers.value.\*, challenge.answers.contents.\*

+Rules governing the input for security questions' answers.
+See `password.value` and `password.contents` above.

 ## statements.privacy.url